Michael Hall (actor, born 1926): Art collector and dealer

 Hall's friendship with the actress Marion Davies granted him access to William Randolph Hearst's art collection as it was being dissolved.
 He thus was able to acquire early Chinese stone sculptures and "the purported marriage bed of the 16th-century Florentine noblewoman Maria Salviati, on which Hall subsequently slept for many years."

 In 1963, following his acting career, Hall moved to New York City to work as an art collector and dealer, opening a gallery at 6 East 79th Street.
 His early mentors in art collecting included Wilhelm Valentiner and John Pope-Hennessy.

 He ran his gallery from what has been described as "a series of progressively larger apartments and townhouses that he occupied on the Upper East Side of Manhattan, each of them filled to bursting with his ever-growing collections."
-Pieces from his collections would be included in exhibits and museums such as the Yale University Art Gallery and the National Gallery of Art in Washington, DC.
+Pieces from his collections would be included in exhibits and museums such as the Yale University Art Gallery and the National Gallery of Art in Washington, D.C.

 He was considered an expert in Renaissance and mannerist sculpture.

 Death

-Hall died at his home in Miami Beach, Florida on May 24, 2020.
+Hall died at his home in Miami Beach, Florida, on May 24, 2020.
 He was survived by his husband, Thomas Malmberg.